 - Yes, your emergency profile should include your cell phone number, and it can be registered to your home address.

-Can I register more than one address?
+Can I register more than one address on one profile?

 - Yes, you can have up to two addresses per profile.
 For example, you can list your home and work address if they are both in the GHC 9-1-1 territory.